 - Interactions of liquids with nanomaterials, such as nanoparticles, nanotubes and atomically-thin two-dimensional materials (graphene, MoS2, etc.), with the objective of designing solvents for exfoliation and electrolytes for devices including supercapacitors, liquid-gated transistors and sensors.

-In my research I combine quantum calculations, molecular dynamics simulations and molecular thermodynamics to understand the detailed non-covalent interactions, structure and dynamics of fluids, materials and their interfaces at the atomistic level.
+My field of research is molecular thermodynamics: I combine molecular simulations and experimental physical chemistry to study non-covalent interactions, structure and dynamics of fluids, materials and their interfaces.

-I have authored over 130 papers that were cited more than 8000 times in the literature (h-index 45).
-One of my papers was cited more than 1000 times, four more than 400 times and thirteen more than 100 times.
+I have authored 140 scientific papers that were cited more than 8600 times in the literature (h-index 46).
+One of my papers was cited more than 1000 times, four more than 500 times and thirteen more than 100 times.

 I work in the Molecular Thermodynamics of Ionic Liquids group, a collaborative team within the Institute of Chemistry of Clermont-Ferrand, a research unit of the CNRS and the University of Clermont Auvergne.